Disease Guide ·Eye Infections ·2026

 2Can I use human eye drops on my dog?

-No — you should never use human eye drops on your dog without veterinary guidance.
-Many human eye drops contain ingredients that are harmful to dogs or inappropriate for their condition.
-Some human artificial tears (preservative-free saline) may be safe for temporary flushing, but medicated drops like Visine contain vasoconstrictors that can mask symptoms and delay proper treatment.
-Always use veterinary-prescribed eye medications.
+No. Many human drops are harmful to dogs or inappropriate for their condition.
+Preservative-free saline may work temporarily, but medicated drops like Visine can mask symptoms and delay treatment.
+Always use vet-prescribed medications.

 3How long does a dog eye infection take to heal?